Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 - Losses.
 - Datasets.

-**The Main goal of bolts is to enable trying new ideas as fast as possible!**
+**The Main goal of Bolts is to enable trying new ideas as fast as possible!**

 All models are tested (daily), benchmarked, documented and work on CPUs, TPUs, GPUs and 16-bit precision.